Past projects from HDSC faculty and staff in the following areas:

 Years: 2020 – 2021

 Given the COVID-19 pandemic, one pressing issue facing health care systems was how to manage the large and growing backlog of screening tests and elective procedures.
-Managing demand with reduced capacity represents a key new challenge for health care delivery systems during this crisis.
-Many patients may feel differently about the value of seeking healthcare, including cancer screening, during the COVID-19 pandemic.
+Managing demand with reduced capacity represented a key new challenge for health care delivery systems during the crisis.
+Many patients felt differently about the value of seeking healthcare, including cancer screening, during the COVID-19 pandemic.
 In this PCORI-funded study, we examined patients’ preferences for rescheduling a screening or colonoscopy that was delayed or postponed due to COVID.
 Then, we studied whether shared decision making tools and training increased patients involvement in decisions, increased their intention to follow through with some type of colon cancer screening, and reduced decisional conflict.
 There were many challenges to resuming healthcare during this crisis, and this study addressed important research questions about how to do this in a safe, equitable and patient-centered manner.

 Funding from the Patient-Centered Outcomes Research Institute (PCORI)